Game Night (film): Cast

 Additionally, the film's directors John Francis Daley and Jonathan Goldstein cameo as Carter and Dan, respectively.
 Kenny (credited as "Not Denzel") is portrayed by Malcolm X. Hughes, a part-time Denzel Washington impersonator.
-Jeffrey Wright makes an uncredited cameo as an actor playing Agent Ron Henderson, an FBI Agent.
+Michael Cyril Creighton appears as a game night friend, Bill.
+Jeffrey Wright makes an uncredited cameo as an actor playing Agent Ron Henderson, an actor.

 Production

 Development

-Producer John Fox had the film's title, and asked screenwriter Mark Perez for story ideas.
+Producer John Fox had the film's title and asked screenwriter Mark Perez for story ideas.
 Perez took inspiration from films like Three Amigos and Tropic Thunder.
 He pitched the concept to 20th Century Fox, who liked it.
 The two pitched the project to Jason Bateman, who also liked it.
-They then sold the idea to New Line Cinema around 2013-2014.
+They then sold the idea to New Line Cinema around 2013–2014.
 Bateman was initially slated to direct, as well as produce and star in the film.
 When screenwriters Jonathan Goldstein and John Francis Daley were hired to rewrite Perez's script, it became clear to Bateman that the two would also want to direct the film, so Bateman stepped down.